Burgos: History

 On 9 June 1345, sweeping aside the city government, Alfonso XI established direct royal rule of Burgos through the Regimiento of sixteen appointed men.

 In 1574, Pope Gregory XIII made the bishopric a Metropolitan archbishopric, at the request of king Felipe II.

 Burgos has been the scene of many wars: with the Moors, the struggles between León and Navarre, and between Castile and Aragon.
 In the Peninsular War against Napoleonic France, the siege of Burgos (between 19 September to 21 October) was a scene of a withdrawal for Arthur Wellesley, 1st Duke of Wellington.
 Again in the 19th-century Carlist civil wars of the Spanish succession Burgos was the scene of a battle.
-During the Spanish Civil War, Burgos was the base of General Franco's rebel fascist government.
+During the Spanish Civil War, Burgos was the base of General Franco's rebel nationalist government.

-Geography and climate
+Jewish History

+Historically, there was a large and thriving Jewish community in Burgos.
+Its first documentation dates to 974.
+In the 13th century, Burgos was the largest Jewish center in northern Castile.
+Renowned Talmudists Meir Abulafia, Todros ben Joseph Abulafia, and poet Todros ben Judah Halevi Abulafia were born in Burgos.
+In the latter half of the 13th century, many kabbalists began moving to Burgos.
+After new restrictions were imposed on Jews, and they began to suffer from more violent acts of antisemitism, many converted to Christianity.
+The most well-known convert from Burgos, Paul of Burgos, was originally a Spanish Jew named Solomon Halevi.
+During the Edict of Expulsion in 1492, most Jews in Burgos became conversos rather than fleeing Spain.
+Those who did went to Portugal.

+Climate

-At an elevation of 865 m, the city of Burgos lies in the transition zone between a Warm-summer Mediterranean climate (Köppen Csb) and an Oceanic climate (Köppen Cfb), with some continental influence resulting from its distance from the sea and higher altitude.
-Burgos' climate features chilly and windy winters, due to altitude and an inland location, which always include snow and temperatures below freezing.
+At an elevation of 865 m, the city of Burgos has a warm-summer Mediterranean climate (Köppen climate classification: Csb, with some continental influence resulting from its distance from the sea and higher altitude.
+It features chilly and windy winters, due to altitude and an inland location, which always include snow and temperatures below freezing.
+Burgos is considered the coldest city in Spain, among cities with a population of more than 100,000 inhabitants.
 Temperature ranges can be extreme and Burgos is drier than Spain's coastal regions, although there is year-round precipitation.
 Average annual precipitation is 546 mm and the average annual relative humidity is 72%.
-In winter, temperatures very often (almost every day) drop below freezing, often reaching temperatures as low as -10 °C, and snowfalls are common, while the summer months see average high temperatures of 27.5 C. The lowest recorded temperature in Burgos was -22 C on 20 January 1885.
+In winter, temperatures very often (almost every day) drop below freezing, often reaching temperatures as low as -10 °C, and snowfalls are common, while the summer months see average high temperatures of 27.5 C. The lowest recorded temperature in Burgos was -22 C on 3 January 1971.
 The highest recorded temperature was 39 C on 13 August 1987.